-Definition Operating and administrative expenses of the day-to-day operations occurred by the beneficiary and necessary for the implementation of the project List of eligible office and administration expenses (in line with exhaustive list defined in Del.
+Definition Operating and administrative expenses of the day-to day operations occurred by the beneficiary and necessary for the implementation of the project.
+List of eligible office and administration expenses (in line with exhaustive list defined in Del.
 Reg.
 481/2014, Art.
-4) in Factsheet no. 3 .
-Form of reimbursement FLAT RATE: 15% of eligible direct staff costs Automatically calculated (regardless of the form of reimbursement applied under the 'staff cost' category) No need of submitting documents (contracts, invoices, or other proofs of payment) Specifications, reporting and audit trail No need to document that the expenditure has been incurred and paid No need to provide audit trail Management controls on: correct budget line, correct calculation of flat rate, correct reporting
+4) Form of reimbursement a)FLAT RATE: 15% of eligible direct staff costs Automatically calculated (regardless of the form of reimbursement applied under the 'staff cost' category) No need of submitting documents (contracts, invoices, or other proofs of payment) b) FLAT RATE: As a part of 40% flat rate on staff costs.
+Specifications, reporting and No need to document that the expenditure has been incurred and audit trail paid No need to provide audit trail Management controls on: correct budget line, correct calculation of flat rate, correct reporting